How Do I Make Sure I Poop Before a Race?

 Runners are often told to avoid fiber before a marathon but that does not mean you should cut it out completely.

-Aim to consume 20-25 grams of fiber a day in the days leading up to your race to ensure you poop before you race, says running coach and my co-coach Laura Norris.
+Aim to consume 20-25 grams of fiber a day in the days leading up to your race to ensure you poop before you race.

 Amy Stephens, a sports nutritionist, advises her elite athletes to eat veggies, whole grain carbs like quinoa, beans, and lentils along with the traditional carb-loading foods such as pizza, bananas, bagels, and rice.